jquense/yup/README.md

 #### `mixed.transform(fn)`

 Adds a transformation to the transform chain.
-Transformations are part of the casting process and run after the value is coerced, but before validations.
+Transformations are part of the casting process and run after the value is coerced to the type, but before validations.
+Transformations will not be applied unless `strict` is `true`.
 Some types have built in transformations.

 Transformations are useful for arbitrarily altering how the object is cast.
+You should take care not to mutate the passed in value if possible.

 ```javascript
 var schema = yup.string().transform(function(value){